 Advanced Skills Challenge Certificate

-Discontinue the Welsh Baccalaureate framework to focus on the standalone skills-based qualification.
+- discontinuing the overarching Advanced Welsh Baccalaureate framework to allow a focus on the standalone skills based qualification, and

 You can read full details of the consultation and the outcomes in our decisions report, findings report and our summary version all on this page.

 Here is a copy of the draft approval criteria that are being used to support WJEC as they develop this exciting new qualification.